schombert/Project-Alice/docs/extensions.md

 - `alice_reg_deploy_from_reserve_str = 0.0f`: if a reserve regiments strength is greater than this decimal, it can be deployed to the front, if alice_reg_deploy_from_reserve_org is also fufilled.
 Default 0.0

+These relate to naval battles:
+`alice_naval_combat_enemy_stacking_target_select_bonus = 0.5f`: The target-picking bonus a ship gets if they are outnumbered in a battle.
+This is added to the base, which by default is 0.5.
+It makes outnumbered navies find a target faster
+`alice_naval_combat_stacking_damage_penalty = 0.5f`: The max damage reduction to org and str applied to a fleet which outnumbers the enemy by define:NAVAL_COMBAT_MAX_TARGETS or more.
+The penalty will scale up starting when a side is outnumbered, and will max out at the given value when outnumbered by NAVAL_COMBAT_MAX_TARGETS times.

 ### Support for reforms based on party issues

 In issues.txt you can add a `vote_modifiers = { ... }` section to any particular issue option within the party issues section.
 For example, one could go here: